yandex-cloud/docs/en/_tutorials/dataplatform/clickhouse-sharding.md

    1. [Create a {{ mch-name }} cluster](../../managed-clickhouse/operations/cluster-create.md):

       * **Cluster name**: `chcluster`.
-      * **Storage type**: Select the desired storage type.
+      * **Disk type**: Select the relevant disk type.

-         The storage type selected determines the minimum number of hosts per shard:
+         The disk type determines the minimum number of hosts per shard:

-         * Two hosts, if you select local SSD storage (`local-ssd`).
+         * Two hosts, if you select local SSD disks (`local-ssd`).
-         * Three hosts, if you select storage on non-replicated network drives (`network-ssd-nonreplicated`).
+         * Three hosts, if you select non-replicated SSD disks (`network-ssd-nonreplicated`).

-         Additional hosts for these storage types are required for fault tolerance.
+         Additional hosts for these disk types are required for fault tolerance.

          For more information, see [{#T}](../../managed-clickhouse/concepts/storage.md).